jl3dford/CS193_Fall18_Lab1/index.md

+# Jake Ledford's first CS193 Lab

+Reasons I like CS 193:
+- It's in the Lawson Computer Science Building.
+- I love to code!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.